NickDarlowNvm/MessageGeneration/ReadMe.md

 # Message Generation

 This prototype explores generation of data classes for messaging between applications.
-In particular it demonstrates
+It demonstrates

  1. Use of dependency injection to autowire language specific code generators
  1. Use of a templating library